 The Quality Assurance Plan shall describe the activities to be applied to fulfil the applicable Quality assurance requirements for acceptance and delivery defined in ECSS-Q-ST-20 clause 5.6.

-A.2.1<3>Quality Assurance general requirements
+<<deleted and moved to A.2.1<3>>>

+<<deleted, modified and moved to A.2.1<3>b.>>.

+QA requirements for Ground Support Equipment (GSE)

-A.2.1<3>bThe Quality Assurance Plan shall describe the activities to be applied to fulfil the applicable general Quality assurance defined in ECSS-Q-ST-20 clause 5.3.
+The Quality Assurance Plan shall describe the activities to be applied to fulfil the applicable Quality assurance requirements for ground support equipment (GSE) defined in ECSS-Q-ST-20 clause 5.7.

-5.7Special remarks
+Special remarks

 The response to this DRD may be combined with the response to the product assurance plan, as defined in ECSS-Q-ST-10.